Rwema25/AE-project/README.md

 # AE-project
 The “Advancing Climate Data Integration in Agroecological Research” project aims to improve the capacity of agroecological researchers and practitioners to integrate climate data into their work.
 To support this goal, a clear guide to the Climate Data Toolkit is available, covering datasets, key indicators, prioritization methods, and practical tools for agroecological research.
-See the [full documentation](https://github.com/Rwema25/AEproject) and [web page](https://rwema25.github.io/AEproject/) for details.
+See the [full documentation](https://rwema25.github.io/AEproject/) for details.

 <details>
   <summary> Climate datasets documentation </summary>